Annex

 Epicurious, Pig?

-With v6.0, WordPress is used as the power behind a content management system for the majority of the information presented here.
+Starting with v6.0, Porkopolis.org switched from a static HTML site to one using WordPress as the power behind a content management system for the majority of the information presented here.

 When this sow’s belly itches, I scratch her with: WeBuilder, TopStyle, Photoshop, IrfranView, HTML Tidy, Notepad and some terrific extensions for the Firefox web browser: Web Developer, Firebug, HTML Validator and Total Validator.